nooblyjs/noobly-core/README.md

 * **Caching** : The caching service enables caching operations.
 The default implementation uses a volatile in memory implementation.

 * **Data Access** : The data access service enables database operations.
 The default implementation stores data on the local drive or In Memory (volatile).

+* **Data Access** : The data access service enables database operations.
+The default implementation stores data on the local drive or In Memory (volatile).